population-interventions/COVIDModel/Vic TB Elim Economic Models/VIC JAN/readmeCsv.txt

 The comment column is for human consumption.
 It does nothing in the model.

 The rate of vaccination is calculated by the model, and is simply set to population/days.
 This many vaccines will be offered to agents each day.
-This value does not need to be an integer, as fractional vaccine is carried between days, avoiding the issues that may arise with small intergers,
+This value does not need to be an integer, as fractional vaccine is carried between days, avoiding the issues that may arise with small intergers.

+incursionScale is a multiplier for the probability of any given infected arrival infecting someone in the community.

+infectedArrivals is the number of oppotunities availible to infect a member of the community, per day.